maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module03.md

 </figure>

-The Epilog also has a "frequency" settings but even though playing with it, it did not yield visible result.
-It is still an unknown and is left at 100%.
+The Epilog also has a "frequency" settings but even though playing with it, it did not yield visible results.
+It is still unknown and is left at 100%.

 ### Lasersaur mirror aligning

 We also tried to repair the [Lasersaur](https://www.lasersaur.com/) in our lab that was unfortunately out of order.
-We therefore spent quite a lot of time aligning the mirrors.
+We, therefore, spent quite a lot of time aligning the mirrors.

 <figure> <center>
   <img src="./../../img/mod03/alignement1.jpg" alt="lasersaur" width="80%" />